Aigengoku/Othermod/README.md

 Opposite Day: upgrades negative cards to Nil (needs virtual gold)

+Rng+: 2x chances.
+1 in 10 is now 2 in 10

+Rng++: 2x chances.
+2 in 10 is now 4 in 10

 Potions

-Blue and Red: 1 in 3 chance to lose a hand and discard otherwise gain one of both
+Blue and Red: 1 in 2 chance to lose a hand and discard otherwise gain one of both

-Midas mix: 2 in 5 chance to cut money in half otherwise double it
+Midas mix: 3 in 5 chance to cut money in half otherwise double it

-Voucher Vodka: 4 in 10, 3 in 10, 2 in 10 and 1 in 10 chances to get a voucher (not 100%)
+Voucher Vodka: 1 in 8 chance to get 3 vouchers and 1 in 15 chance to get 5

 Backpack Brandy: 1 in 3 chance to lose a joker slot and decrease size otherwise increase both by 1

-Joker Juice: 1 in 2 chance for a foil joker, 1 in 4 chance for a holo joker, 1 in 8 chance for a poylchrome joker and 1 in 8 chance for a negative joker
+Joker Juice: 1 in 2 chance for a foil joker, 1 in 4 chance for a holo joker, 1 in 8 chance for a poylchrome joker and 1 in 16 chance for either a negative or eremilium joker

-Prosperity Punch: 1 in 4 chance for +1 hand and +2 discards, 1 in 4 chance for +1 joker slot and +2 hand size, 1 in 8 chance for a voucher, 1 in 8 chance for a negative jonkler
+Prosperity Punch: 1 in 2 chance for +1 hand and +2 discards but -7$ , 1 in 2 chance for +1 joker slot and +2 hand size but -10$, 1 in 4 chance for 2 vouchers but -15$, 1 in 4 chance for negative jonkler but -15$

 MORE COMING IF REQUESTED